Red Dress (Sarah Brand song): Music video

 The music video for "Red Dress" was directed, produced, choreographed, and edited by Brand, who described the video as a "cinematically holistic portrayal of judgement".
 Brand had created videos for University of California's sociology department and Intracom Systems prior to making the music video for "Red Dress".
 The song's video was filmed at St Michael at the North Gate over the course of six hours.
 Brand found extras for the video on Facebook and got COVID-19 tests for everyone on set prior to shooting.
 Two of Brand's friends worked as production assistants while Gordon Gronbach, a freelance videographer, shot the video.
 The video begins with Brand walking into a church in a white dress, and later shows Brand dancing seductively in a red dress in the pews and with a priest as the parishioners give her disgusted looks.

 Amelia Tait of The Telegraph called the video "an impressive accomplishment when viewed as a one-(young wo)man production."
 Brand stated, "One of the main goals of this project was to prompt social introspection, and the music video has done just that."
+In 2022, she stated in a TikTok video that the vocals on the song were intentionally "out of key" to "incite judgement from the real world audience" in keeping with the song's theme of judgement.